Why Join CLD

 - CLD is a founding organization participating in the Coordinated Campaign on Learning Disabilities (CCLD), established to promote public awareness, early identification, and intervention.

-Discounted Journal Subscriptions: The process for getting great journals at greatly reduced prices has changed.
-CLD has coordinated with Heldref and Sage publishers to extend this valuable membership benefit.
-See above links for the list of publications and ordering information.
+The process for getting great journals at greatly reduced prices has changed.
+CLD has coordinated with Sage publishers to extend this valuable membership benefit.
+Sign in to your members only journal access for the list of publications and ordering information.
 CLD thanks the publishers who offer this service to our members

 At $130.00 per year, CLD membership is a great value for professionals who want to keep abreast of best practices and current research.